-Significant recognition and information dissemination about TLUD stoves resulted from a publication by GIZ in 2011 (first edition, 96 pages) and 2014 (second edition, 158 pages): Microgasification: Cooking with gas from biomass.
+Significant recognition and information dissemination about TLUD stoves resulted from a publication by Deutsche Geselischaft für Internationale Zusammenarbeit (GIZ) GmbH: Microgasification: Cooking with gas from biomass.
 Authored by Christa Roth (with co-author credit for the explanation of micro-gasification to Drs.
-Hugh McLaughlin and Paul Anderson), this is considered to be the single most important document available to newcomers to the field, including project administrators.
-Roth's earlier acceptance and advocacy of TLUDs as being equal to other leading stove technologies was an important boost for acceptance.
+Hugh McLaughlin and Paul Anderson), there currently exist two versions: a 96-page first edition (Roth, 2011) and a 158-page second edition (Roth, 2014).
+This publication is considered to be the single most important document available to newcomers to the field, including project administrators.
+It should be considered as both "required reading" and a major reference item for students, educators, stove designers, and experts in all fields related to improving cookstoves of all types.